altifuse/message-crypto/README.md

 A test deploy is currently available at [Heroku](https://arturhgca-messagecrypto.herokuapp.com).
 It may take a while to load at first; don't worry, this is because the free tier of Heroku puts all apps to sleep after 30 minutes of inactivity.

-This deploy is tied in to Travis CI - that means it is updated after every successful commit.

 ## How to use?

 This is a self-contained web application.
 Therefore, after building, you only need to run the jar file and enter the application through your favorite web browser at https://{your_ip_or_hostname}:8443/.